 If you’re suffering from chronic pain, you need more than medication to improve your quality of life.
-The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, specialize in helping patients with a range of chronic neuromusculoskeletal pain conditions and offer the latest treatment options.
+The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, specialize in helping patients with a range of chronic neuromusculoskeletal pain conditions and offer the latest treatment options.
 Find out how a customized pain management plan could help you lead a happier, healthier life by scheduling an appointment online or by phone today.

 Pain management is a combination of treatments used to help relieve symptoms of chronic pain.
 Many of the causes of chronic pain are incurable, and managing the pain in the most effective way possible allows patients to lead a more active, happier life despite their condition.

 Pain management can include a variety of treatment options, from lifestyle changes to medication, physical therapies, regenerative medicine, and in some cases surgical intervention.

 When you have chronic pain, you need as accurate a diagnosis as possible and then a customized care plan that optimizes symptom relief.

 Put simply, chronic pain is constant or almost constant pain that lasts more than three months.
 There are many conditions that cause chronic pain, including:

 The expert pain physicians at Tarpon Interventional Pain & Spine Care are highly qualified in all aspects of diagnosing and treating chronic neuromusculoskeletal pain and use innovative treatments in their pain management plans.

 Chronic pain isn’t always easy to diagnose, and many conditions have few if any quantifiable characteristics that show up on tests.

 Blood tests and diagnostic imaging can help with determining the cause of pain, and you may need to undergo a range of tests to assist with diagnosis, such as: